-June 14 (Reuters) - Avenue Therapeutics Inc said on Monday the U.S. Food and Drug Administration (FDA) declined to approve its intravenous formulation of painkiller tramadol for a second time, sending its shares tumbling about 38%.
+June 14 (Reuters) - Avenue Therapeutics Inc said on Monday the U.S. Food and Drug Administration had once again declined to approve its painkiller tramadol, sending its shares about 5% lower in premarket trading.

-The health regulator in October declined to approve the intravenous formulation of the painkiller, stating it was not safe for the intended population.
+The health regulator had previously declined to approve the painkiller in October, stating that it was not safe for the intended population.

-The agency said on Monday the delayed and unpredictable onset of analgesia - relief from pain - with intravenous (IV) tramadol did not support its benefit as a monotherapy to treat patients with acute pain.
+The agency said the delayed and the unpredictable onset of analgesia - relief from pain - with intravenous (IV) tramadol does not support its benefit as a monotherapy to treat patients with acute pain.

-There was also insufficient data to support that IV tramadol was safe and effective in combination with other drugs, FDA said in its decision that came in more than two months after the scheduled date of April 12.
+There is also insufficient data to support that IV tramadol is safe and effective in combination with other drugs, FDA said in its decision that came more than two months after the scheduled target date of April 12.

-The FDA did not mention any “chemistry, manufacturing and controls (CMC)” issues in its complete response letter, Avenue said, adding that it disagreed with the agency’s decision and would continue to seek regulatory approval for IV tramadol.
+The FDA did not mention any “Chemistry, Manufacturing and Controls (CMC)” issues in the complete response letter, Avenue said, adding that it disagreed with the health regulator’s decision and would continue to seek regulatory approval for IV tramadol.

 IV tramadol is being developed by the drugmaker as a potential alternative to conventional opioids for people with acute pain in the United States.